McSims/evobootcamp/README.md

 // todo: send final message to close actor system?
 // todo: review all implementation and remove unnesasary things
 // todo: send response with updated list of available games. how to achieve this if you operate with list of actor ref?
-// todo: It seems that Server must hold reference to game in order to directly communicate with the game and avoid using Lobby as proxy @George?
 // todo: bail out if game is in progress or finished
 // todo: rename turn -> gameplay
 // todo: tail throws...